facebookresearch/demucs/README.md

 demucs "my music/my favorite track.mp3"
 # You can select different models with `-n` mdx_q is the quantized model, smaller but maybe a bit less accurate.
 demucs -n mdx_q myfile.mp3
+# If you only want to separate vocals out of an audio, use `--only-two-stems=vocal` (You can also set to drums or bass)
+demucs --only-two-stems=vocal myfile.mp3
 ```

 If you have a GPU, but you run out of memory, please add `-d cpu` to the command line.
 See the section hereafter for more details on the memory requirements for GPU acceleration.